emanuelmoraes-dev/opengl-blue-marble/README.md

   * Note: It is possible that your operating system already provides this library
 * [GLEW](http://glew.sourceforge.net)
   * Note: For Windows environments extract in "libs/glew"
+  * Note: For Windows environments the "glew32.dll" must to be in the binary folder OR in the %PATH% variable
 * [GLFW](https://www.glfw.org)
   * Note: For Windows environments extract in "libs/glfw"